Zeng Fanzhi: Art market

 In May 2008, Christie's Hong Kong pioneered the Asian Contemporary Art Evening sale.
 His work Mask Series No. 6 was sold for HK$75,367,500.
 Christie's Hong Kong set a world auction record for the artist in 2008.

 In October 2013, Sotheby's Hong Kong at the Asian Contemporary 40th Anniversary Sale, The Last Supper (2001) was sold for HK$180.4 million (US$23.3) million, setting a new record for contemporary Asian artwork.

 Paradise (2014), a painting done by Zeng and businessman Jack Ma to raise money for an environmental campaign group, was sold for HK$42.2 million (US$5.4 million) in 2015.

+As of 2017, Zeng's total sales volume surpassed $444 million.
 In August 2020, Mask Series 1996 No. 6 was sold for 161 million yuan ($23.3 million) in Beijing.

 Reception

 Zeng's work has garnered acclaim from art scholars.
 Amy Qin described his thicket-filled abstract landscapes as "haunting".
 Darryl Wee wrote that the 2011 exhibition of works by Zeng at the Gagosian Gallery's Hong Kong branch was the highlight, referring to Man and Meat (1993) as "a disquieting allegory of frenzied, winner-take-all capitalism in contemporary China."

 In China Daily, Lin Qi reported that after the 2014 Louvre show, "Visitors were asked to comment on Zeng's work.
 Some were fascinated by his bold treatment.
 Others didn't think it fit the room."

 Nick Simunovic, director of the Hong Kong branch of the Gagosian Gallery (which represents Zeng outside China), stated, "We consider Fanzhi to be the greatest living artist in China, in part because his visual imagery has changed over and over again [...]
-He’s never satisfied with a single identity and in many respects he’s getting better and better; his art really maps the development of China."
+He's never satisfied with a single identity and in many respects he's getting better and better; his art really maps the development of China."